samgoree/data-science-notes/_chapters/10-regression.md

 $$
 R^2=1 - \frac{\sum\limits_{i=1}^n (y_i - \hat y_i)^2}{\sum\limits_{i=1}^n (y_i - \bar y)^2}
 $$
-In the context of one dimensional linear regression, this statistic also turns out to be exactly equal to the correlation between X and Y, squared (hence the symbol R-squared).
+This statistic, in this context, also turns out to be exactly equal to the square of the correlation between X and Y (hence the symbol R-squared).

 Another way to interpret this statistic is to look at the top of the fraction, which is our loss, the sum of squared residuals vs. the bottom, which is the variance of y.
 From this perspective, R-squared measures the fraction of the variance in the data which is accounted for by our prediction, y-hat.
 This statistic can never be larger than 1, since the top and bottom of the fraction are sums of squares which can never be negative, however it can be less than zero if the m value from the regression model is seriously wrong and introduces more variance than it accounts for.